Watching a loved one struggle with addiction is HARD!

 image

-Do you ever wish they would just GO TO REHAB already, so you can be happy?
+Do you ever wish they would just GO TO REHAB already, so you could finally breathe?

 image